The Information Commissioner Elizabeth Denham has warned that the use of live facial recognition (LFR) technology must comply with privacy laws.

 “Any organisation using software that can recognise a face amongst a crowd then scan large databases of people to check for a match in a matter of seconds, is processing personal data,” she wrote this month on the Information Commissioner Office’s blog.

 The warning comes after two extensive trials of the technology by the South Wales Police and the Met Police in London.
 Both trials have shown that the technology can be used to make arrests.
 It works by capturing facial features on a camera – a facial fingerprint.
 An algorithm compares that image to those held in suspect databases.
 Police officers then compare the match against the real person that has been selected and decide whether it is accurate.
+Companies are trying to innovate and invent different ways to ensure Facial Biometrics and its authentication is actually as secure as it should be, as an example in the past people have bypassed facial recognition by using a picture of the facial structure required, some innovations include using facial liveness detection that requires the authentication system to determine if it’s a real person, not just the right person.

 Denham said her office had done a “deep dive” into the trials with police co-operation.